therealozp/class-notes/secure coding/attacks in software.md

 more security = higher code and data size (to use on security data structures and mechanisms) more security = more energy consumed to keep it running more security = more personnel (human resources and developer time to maintain, to monitor, etc.)

+ransomware may encrypt/scramble data, or even more dangerous, exfiltrate data. institutions such as PII (personal identifiable data) like hospitals or financial institutions are most vulnerable. so, there maybe some payment involved in a form of hush money.
+## design principles
+1. validate/sanitize inputs. really needs to be creative on how user provides inputs, because there are a number of ways attackers can provide input to attack a machine.
+2. try to handle errors securely.
+	- no leakage of confidential info via error messages, etc.
+	- when the program fails, enter a secure state. don't enter an insecure state.
+3. use layers of heterogeneous mechanisms
+	- defense in depth. have mechanisms to prevent, detect, contain, and recover.
+		- prevention: firewalls, passwords, access controls, etc. the only mechanism to operate before attacks occur.
+		- detection: auditing, antiviruses.
+			- malicious software (malware) are polymorphic. you can always slightly modify malware to make it ever so slightly different, but retain the observable behavior to bypass antiviruses (for example, add no-ops)
+		- contain: via replication
+			- when machine is attacked, shut down the attacked machine and use replicase
+		- recover: reverting to a backup
+4. adhere to the principle of least privilege (need-to-know basis)
+5. avoid "security by obscurity"
+	- encapsulate any secretes being relied on into cryptographic keys
+6. be careful about when + how keys are stored.
+	- we want to isolate these secrets
+	- use special-purpose hardware to store keys securely (Windows TPM)
+	- actively delete stuff that aren't used (**actively overwritten**, not garbage collected)
+-